gvwilson/thirdbit/_posts/2015/2015-12-06-how-the-year-went.md

   </li>
 </ul>
 <p>
-  I'll let you know how it goes...
+  I'll let you know how it goes…
 </p>